Ards RFC: Foundation

-Senior Status
+1st Team

 In the 1961-62 season Ards won the Towns Cup for the first time captained by Bobby Haslett.
 In 1977-1978 season Ards achieved senior status when they gained promotion to the Ulster Senior League by defeating Ballymena 2nd XV 12-0 in an Ulster League Section 2 playoff at Shane Park, Instonians.
-After a downturn in fortunes in the 1990s Ards were relegated from senior rugby in season 2000-2001 to Qualifying League Section 1.
+After a downturn in fortunes in the 1990s Ards were relegated from senior rugby for the 2000–2001 season to Qualifying League Section 1.
 However, in the 2002-2003 season Ards won the AIB All Ireland Qualifying Round Robin playoff and were promoted for a second time to the All-Ireland League.
-In 2015 Ards were relegated from the All-Ireland League and now play in the Ulster Rugby Championship Division 2.
+In 2015 Ards were relegated from the All-Ireland League and played in the Ulster Rugby Championship Division 2.

+At the end of the 2024-25 season, Ards finished 3rd in Ulster Rugby Championship Division 2 and Runners-Up in the Ulster Junior Shield following a close 17-13 loss to Carrickfergus.

+Head Coach Palmer Eccles made no secret of the club's ambitions for the 2025-26 season; to win the Junior Shield and promotion to Ulster Rugby Championship Division 1.

+Defeating Randalstown 37-17 on a 27th December final they won the 2025-26 Ulster Junior Shield.
+Finishing second in Ulster Rugby Championship Division 2 they earned a promotion opportunity through a play-off match against CIYMS, winning 41-14 they make a return to Ulster Rugby Championship Division 1 for the 2026-27 season.